-The institute hosts research groups on three topics—learning, health, and climate change—as they relate to STEM and social justice.
+The institute hosts research groups on three topics—learning, health, and climate change—as they relate to STEM and equity.
 Each group meets once a month, during which people share their research.
 New collaborations are often sparked by these meetings; some collaborative research teams have been funded by the institute.

 In our health group, researchers and practitioners are working on advancing equity in medical decision-making; promoting health in marginalized families; increasing access to healthcare for low income populations; and developing energy-efficient strategies to treat wastewater in under-resourced communities.